atmajs/utest/README.md

 	- jQuery
 	- SinonJS

-- **Test Suites**  — (optional) though this testing system does not require from developer to define test suites, as from example below, but with this class, developer can define test suites more properly
+- **Test Suites**  Â— (optional) though this testing system does not require from developer to define test suites, as from example below, but with this class, developer can define test suites more properly
-- **Configs**      — (optional) configurations for more complex projects
+- **Configs**      Â— (optional) configurations for more complex projects
 - Why not to use headless browser testrunner, like PhantomJS? `Server-Slave` pattern has much more advantages:
 	- Launch slave url in any browser - Chrome, IE(9+), Opera, Mozilla. _PhantomJS is only webkit based._
 	- Much better debugging.
 Use browsers developer tools to set breakpoints in your tests and assertions.